-You will have the opportunity to visit galleries and exhibitions both locally and in London.
-Previously, these have included Tate Modern, Victoria & Albert, Royal Academy, Sainsbury Centre and Norwich Castle Museum.
-You will also have chance to visit a city renowned for its artistic heritage.
-Recent destinations include Amsterdam, Paris and New York.
+You will have the opportunity to visit galleries and exhibitions both locally and nationally.
+Previously, these have included Tate Modern, Victoria and Albert, Royal Academy, Sainsbury's Centre for Visual Arts and Norwich Castle Museum.
+You will also be invited to join us on a yearly residential trip to a city renowned for its artistic heritage.
+Recent destinations include Berlin, Amsterdam, Paris and New York.